kubeslice-ent/egs-installation/README.md

            service:
              type: ClusterIP                  # Service type for the EGS core APIs

-   **📌 IMPORTANT NOTE:** The `DCGM_METRIC_JOB_VALUE` must match the Prometheus scrape job name configured in your Prometheus configuration.
-Without proper Prometheus scrape configuration, GPU metrics will not be collected and UI visualization will not work.
-Ensure your Prometheus configuration includes the corresponding scrape job.
-For detailed Prometheus configuration, see [EGS Worker Prerequisites](docs/EGS-Worker-Prerequisites.md).

    # Helm Flags and Verification Settings
      helm_flags: "--wait --timeout 5m --debug"            # Additional Helm flags for the UI installation
      verify_install: false                        # Verify the installation of the UI